mcpython4-coding/core/README.md

 How to set up?
 -----------------------------------------------------------------------------------------------------
-Install python 3.9 or higher (currently, only 3.9 works as some dependencies we use are not arrival for python 3.10)
+Install python 3.10 (recommended) or higher (make sure for higher versions that all dependencies have been updated to support that version).

+When using the launcher, the meta file defines which version can be used, and it will warn you if it doesn't find the needed version.

 Download this project, unzip it, open a console in its directory and type: